TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 ### How to Add the GIS Certificate

 To declare the GIS Certificate, visit the CLA Academic Advising and Professional Development Center in Paley Library, 1st Floor.
 No appointment needed.

-## What below here is needed on this page?

-### Study Abroad

-We encourage students to study abroad for one semester, which can be a critical part of undergraduate education either through a Temple or other accredited university program.
-Study abroad is the fastest way to learn a second (or third) language and it can open the door to future international work.
-To visit the study abroad office website, please follow the link [here](http://studyabroad.temple.edu/).

-### Internships

-We encourage students to incorporate an internship into their plan of study.
-We have relationships with local employers and students can receive academic credit for completed internships.
-To see a list of organizations where our students have interned, please follow the link [here](http://www.cla.temple.edu/gus/undergraduate/list-of-recent-internships/).

-### Careers in Geography and Urban Studies

-The GUS faculty offer broad expertise in a variety of topics as well as geographic technologies and methods that prepare students for the critical thinking and technological skills that employers are increasingly seeking in new hires.
-Our graduates find employment in governmental agencies, non-profits (domestic and international), citizen’s organizations, public service, and community development.
-Many also go on to graduate programs in geography, urban studies, planning, education, or journalism.

-From Americorps, to Philadelphia city government, to community development, Geography and Urban Studies Studies majors find employment in a wide variety of fields, including, but not limited to, the following:

-- Community Development
-- State and Local Government
-- Non-Governmental Organizations (NGOs)
-- Non-Profits
-- Geographic Information Systems (GIS)
-- Spatial Analysis
-- Education
-- Outreach
-- Urban Planning
-- Public Service
-- Urban Agriculture

-## Focus Areas

-In both of the department’s majors–Geography and Urban Studies and Environmental Studies-students are encouraged to take a broad range of courses from across the discipline of geography and fields of urban and environmental studies.

-We encourage our students to acquire a second language and work closely to help them incorporate a semester abroad into their plan of study.
-Within this department, you may select courses in four general areas: Social Justice, Globalization, Sustainability, and Geographic Methods.
-See our [research page](/research) for more information on these areas.
-In either major, it is possible to incorporate courses from other departments.
-For more information on courses in both majors, see the [Undergraduate Courses page](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/#courseinventory) or the [Undergraduate Bulletin](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/).

-## Undergraduate Organizations

-### Gamma Theta Upsilon

-Membership in the Honorary Society in Geography is available to majors selected on the basis of GPA.
-Initiations are held each year and student members can submit articles to the GYU journal and apply for scholarships.

-### Majors’ Association

-The Geography and Urban Studies and Environmental Undergraduate Student Association is designed to create a space for students in both majors to meet and discuss topics of interest, go on trips around Philadelphia and host events for their fellow students.
-Members of either major or minor as well as any students from any department with related interests are welcome to join.
-To join the mailing list, please contact [tuguses@gmail.com](mailto:tuguses@gmail.com).

-### Study Abroad

-We encourage students to study abroad for one semester, which can be a critical part of undergraduate education either through a Temple or other accredited university program.
-Study abroad is the fastest way to learn a second (or third) language and it can open the door to future international work.
-To visit the study abroad office website, please follow the link [here](http://studyabroad.temple.edu/).

-### Internships

-We encourage students to incorporate an internship into their plan of study.
-We have relationships with local employers and students can receive academic credit for completed internships.
-To see a list of organizations where our students have interned, please follow the link here.